 A natural alternative to chemical surfactants will affect a huge market, the value of which will reach 2,7 billion euros in just 3 years, and will respect the directives (for now only European) on the correct use of this type of substance.

-"That's funny.
-A lot of people see soap as a means of removing bacteria.
-We've reversed that by finding a way to make soap from bacteria," says the doctor Rahman.
+"It's funny.
+Many people consider soap as a means of removing bacteria.
+We have reversed the concept, finding a way to make soap from bacteria,” says the doctor Rahman.